powervr-graphics/Native_SDK/framework/README.rst

      +  ``PVRShell/PVRShell.h``
      +  ``PVRUtils/PVRUtilsGles.h`` or ``PVRUtils/PVRUtilsVk.h``

 #.
 Write the skeleton of the application.

-See description of PVRShell.
+.. include_skip_end

 Guidelines and Recommendations
 ------------------------------